d12frosted/elpa-mirror/gnu/denote-readme.txt

         Rewrite front matter of note after `denote-rename-file' (or related) The `FILE', `TITLE', `KEYWORDS', and `FILE-TYPE' arguments are given by the renaming command and are used to construct new front matter values if appropriate.
+With optional `NO-CONFIRM', do not prompt to confirm the rewriting of the front matter.
+Otherwise produce a `y-or-n-p' prompt to that effect.

   Function `denote-rewrite-keywords'
         Rewrite `KEYWORDS' in `FILE' outright according to `FILE-TYPE'.
         Do the same as `denote-rewrite-front-matter' for keywords, but do not ask for confirmation.
 This is for use in `denote-keywords-add', `denote-keywords-remove',
-        `denote-dired-rename-marked-files', or related.
+        `denote-dired-rename-marked-files-with-keywords', or related.

   Function `denote-update-dired-buffers'
         Update Dired buffers of variable `denote-directory'.
 Note that